20 play suggestions with the Pop it's!

 Judith:

-5. The water balls/water beads fit in perfectly!
+5. The water beads fit perfectly!

 Pop its for fine motor skills and didactic learning